 11 April 1969: Films “13 Stars for 13,” for WNDT-TV (Educational Broadcasting Corporation) in New York.

 May 1969: Leaves the cast of Cabaret a few months before it closes.
 Within a few months, Alan Jay Lerner offers her the title role in his musical, Coco, based on the life of Coco Chanel.
 She declines, and Katherine Hepburn takes the part.

 9 November 1969: Despite her grief, Lenya participates as planned in a Weill concert at Lincoln Center, where she sings “Bilbao-Song” and “Surabaya-Johnny.”
-The second half of the program is a complete performance of Lady in the Dark starring Angela Lansbury.
+The second half of the program is a performance of the complete score of Lady in the Dark starring Angela Lansbury.